 Resources for judges include some training materials and Jamboree logistics.
 Information will be posted in the coming month.

 We provide a Judging Handbook for both judges and teams to review during the iGEM season.
-We are updating the 2021 Handbook and will post it before
+You can now view the 2021 Judging Handbook below!

 Apply to Judge

 Judge applications are now open!